Promoting public understanding

 of electoral democracy

-From 2006 (Volume 42) Representation has been published in association with Taylor & Francis.
+From 2006 (Volume 42) REPRESENTATION has been published by McDougall Trust in association with Taylor & Francis Group (Routledge).

-Members of relevant voluntary and community sector organisations (such as Electoral Reform Society) wishing to subscribe to Representation should contact the McDougall Trust directly at: email@example.com
+Members of relevant voluntary and community sector organisations wishing to subscribe to REPRESENTATION should contact McDougall Trust directly at: email@example.com

 Dr Stephen Elstub - Newcastle University, UK